-- Programs activities that fulfill the nonprofit's mission and tax-exempt purpose - Management and general activities related to managing the business of a nonprofit, unrelated to the mission or to fundraising - Fundraising activities undertaken to raise contributions - Membership development includes activities to solicit for prospective members and membership dues, membership relations, and similar activities.
+- Programs activities that fulfill the nonprofit's mission and tax-exempt purpose - Supporting Activities (overhead): - Management and general activities related to managing the business of a nonprofit, unrelated to the mission or to fundraising - Fundraising activities undertaken to raise contributions

+Membership development - includes activities to solicit for prospective members and membership dues, membership relations, and similar activities.
 If there are no significant benefits to membership, the substance of membership development activities is fundraising.